-Defiance of national trends and support for the farming life was evident in the 1930 manifesto, I'll Take My Stand: The South and the Agrarian Tradition.
-In the book, twelve southern sectionalists questioned the benefits of industrialism imposed on the region, and saw virtue in a return to the traditional agrarian practices that made the South distinctive.
+Defiance of national trends and support for the farming life were evident in the 1930 manifesto, I'll Take My Stand: The South and the Agrarian Tradition.35 In the book, twelve southern sectionalists questioned the benefits of industrialism imposed on the region, and expressed the virtue in a return to the traditional agrarian practices that made the South distinctive.
 Their creed was that an agricultural environment produced good men and women as well as crops, and the resulting rural civilization was the essence of the South.
 The agrarian manifesto critiqued centralized industry because it reduced man to a functional cog in a manufacturing and production assembly line.
-At the same time the whites defended the region's traditional culture with its virtues of religious humanism and simplicity.
+At the same time, the whites defended the region's traditional culture with its virtues of religious humanism and simplicity.
 For the southern agrarians the true South was rural, conservative, stable, and devout.

 Unfortunately, the agrarian life was better in theory than in practice.
 Slow job growth and a suspicion of centralized government kept the South at the bottom of the economic ladder.
 The political culture stressed democratic participation by elites with an emphasis on self-reliance.
 After the Civil War the region's economy collapsed.
 C. Vann Woodward's The Burden of Southern History recalls that the South was the only part of the nation to experience the pain of a military defeat, occupation by a victorious external foe, and subsequent domination by its former servants.
-A memory burdened by anguish, despair, and cruelty was in the blood of southern whites, but, it also pulsed with a reminiscence of rare courage, honor, and sacrifice.
-Black Southerners endured decades of economic despair and racial separation.
+A memory burdened by anguish, despair, and cruelty was in the blood of southern whites, but it also pulsed with a reminiscence of rare courage, honor, and sacrifice.
+Black Southerners endured decades of economic despair and racial separation, with no memories of heroism.

 Minimal expectations and doing without were a part of life in the South.
 White Southerners felt cheated by the past in the same way as African Americans.
-The South experienced disappointments in politics, economics, industry, agriculture, and a permanent national suspicion about the races in the early decades of the twentieth century.
+The South experienced disappointments in politics, economics, industry, and agriculture, while at the same time it nursed a permanent suspicion about the national races in the early decades of the twentieth century.
 A magazine editor interviewed in 1947 said that the South was behind the rest of the country, and likely to stay there, but "Franklin Roosevelt did much to destroy the importance of [the personal followings of disreputable politicians] by awakening the lower economic classes . . . the poor farmers, to real issues and the possibilities of their economic improvement."
 Still, life below the Potomac lagged behind the standards and expectations of the rest of the nation.
-Rick Bragg, a Pulitzer Prize-winning journalist from Alabama, captured his native, regional inferiority when he described his time with the Nieman fellows at Harvard in 1992 as, "perfume on a hog."
-Page 1992 and 1992 as, "perfume on a hog."
-Page 290 and 1992 as, "perfume on a hog."
-Page 291 and 1992 as, "perfume on a hog."
-Page 292 and 1993 and 1994 as a hour page 293 and 1994 and 1994 as a hour page 293 and 1994 and 1994
+Rick Bragg, a Pulitzer Prize-winning journalist from Alabama, captured his native, regional inferiority when he described his time with the Nieman fellows at Harvard in 1992 as "perfume on a hog."